l1Nus-M/TessCorner-Ecommerce/README.md

 Tess' Corner is a minimal, elegant, and mobile-friendly e-commerce MVP built using the MERN Stack (MongoDB, Express.js, React, Node.js).
 The platform allows customers to browse various product categories, add items to a cart, view a total cost, and then proceed to pick up their orders at the physical shop location.

-> 🎁 This is a surprise MVP project for Tess, a passionate entrepreneur based in Mawanga, Nakuru.

 ---

 ## 🌐 Live Demo